res13/ch.bfh.bti7081.s2018.white/doc/diary.md

 ### Agenda
 * Present storyboards
-* Decide prototypes
+* Decide main features

 ### Decisions
-* Prototypes: Diary (Doctor, Patient, Relative), Medication checker, Goal tracker
+* Prototypes:
+** Diary for the patient and doctors (readonly for the relatives if allowed) which includes medication and instructions for the patient
+** Diary for the relatives
+** Goal tracker usable by the doctor and the relatives

 ### ToDo
 * Andreas Erb, Janick Lüdi - Documentation storyboards & prototypes
+* Janick Lüdi - Document researching
-* Ohran Mujkic - evaluate interview
+* Ohran Mujkic - summarize the interview
-* Dario Furigo, Beat Schaerz - Describe the prototypes
+* Dario Furigo, Beat Schaerz - Describe the main features
+* Dario Furigo, Beat Schaerz - Document synthesize
+* Ivo Kozina - Create prototypes with Input of Janick Lüdi
-* Ivo Kozina, Nik Arm - Create presentation
+* Nik Arm - Create presentation
+* Dario Furigo - Merge and check documentation

 ## 2018-03-28
 ### Attendees
 * Andreas Erb (res13)